ileana-pr/Hyperfy.how/src/content/docs/ref/UI.md

 Options are: `top-left`, `top-center`, `top-right`, `center-left`, `center`, `center-right`, `bottom-left`, `bottom-center`, `bottom-right`.
 Defaults to `center`.

-### .offset: Vector3
+### `.offset`: Vector3

 Only applicable when using screen-space.
-The offset in pixels applied after the position value.
+The offset in pixels applied after the `position` value.

-### .pointerEvents: Boolean
+### `.pointerEvents`: Boolean

 Whether the UI should receive or ignore pointer events.
+Defaults to `true`.
-Defaults to true.
-If you are building informational screen-space UI that does not need to respond to pointer events, this should be set to false for an improved user experience.
+If you are building informational screen-space UI that does not need to respond to pointer events, this should be set to `false` for an improved user experience.

 ### `.backgroundColor`: String